 It can be a challenge to get some family members excited about their family history.
 If you’ve hit that stumbling block, check out some of the fun family activities that FamilySearch has to offer.
 There’s everything from building time capsules and interactive quizzes based on your tree to adding faces to “historical” photos and spotting “famous” relatives.
 They’re fun, interactive, and engaging activities to help you bring everyone into your family history journey.

 Want to take a deeper dive into FamilySearch?
-Sign up for my interactive workshop “Getting Savvy with FamilySearch” on September 14, 16, 21 & 23.
+Sign up for my interactive workshop “Finding More with FamilySearch” on August 23, 25, 30 and Sept.
+1, 2022.
 Click the button below for all the details!